 Lee E. Miller has been called the "high priest of the give and take art."
 Through his books, articles, corporate training sessions and lectures, Miller has taught countless professionals how to motivate others to get what they want.
-Miller, a professor of management at the Stillman School of Business, leads a workshop series on strategic influencing and communication beginning with his introductory program on Friday, September 8.
+Miller, a professor of management at the Stillman School of Business, leads a workshop series on strategic influencing and communication.

 Miller's approach is about harnessing the U Perspective, a negotiating technique which asks people to trade their wants for the point of view of the person they are trying to influence.
 "Most people assume that everyone sees the world as they do," writes Miller.
 Rather than trying to get people to follow your lead, he suggests, identify what others believe and want, and use that as a motivator.
 Miller argues that it is easier to get someone's support when you can demonstrate that what you need, can also benefit their interests.